PromyLOPh/eumel/trivia.rst

 .. figure:: assets/eumel_logo.svg

-   EUMEL’s logo
+   EUMEL’s original logo.

 .. figure:: assets/eumel_logo_2.svg

-   Second EUMEL logo
+   Second EUMEL logo, first appeared in 1987 [eumelaktuell87a]_.

 - The German word *Eumel* describes__ a likeable fool (wally).
 - Wikipedia refers to EUMEL as *L2* (for *Liedtke 2*).
 However this name is